Ludwig II of Bavaria: Murder theory

 Speculation exists that Ludwig was murdered by his enemies while attempting to escape from Berg.
-One account suggests that the king was shot.
-The King's personal fisherman, Jakob Lidl (1864–1933), stated, "Three years after the king's death I was made to swear an oath that I would never say certain things – not to my wife, not on my deathbed, and not to any priest … The state has undertaken to look after my family if anything should happen to me in either peacetime or war."
+One account suggests that Ludwig was shot.
+His personal fisherman, Jakob Lidl (1864–1933), stated, "Three years after the king's death I was made to swear an oath that I would never say certain things – not to my wife, not on my deathbed, and not to any priest ...
+The state has undertaken to look after my family if anything should happen to me in either peacetime or war."
 Lidl kept his oath, at least orally, but left behind notes that were found after his death.
-According to Lidl, he had hidden behind bushes with his boat, waiting to meet the king, to row him out into the lake, where loyalists were waiting to help him escape.
-"As the king stepped up to his boat and put one foot in it, a shot rang out from the bank, apparently killing him on the spot, for the king fell across the bow of the boat."
-However, the autopsy report indicates no scars or wounds were found on the body of the dead king; on the other hand, many years later, Countess Josephine von Wrbna-Kaunitz would show her afternoon tea guests a grey Loden coat with two bullet holes in the back, asserting it was the one Ludwig was wearing.
-Another theory suggests that Ludwig died of natural causes (such as a heart attack or stroke) brought on by the cool water (12 °C) of the lake during an escape attempt.
+According to Lidl, he had hidden behind bushes with his boat, waiting to meet Ludwig, to row him out into the lake, where loyalists were waiting to help him escape.
+Lidl wrote, "As the king stepped up to his boat and put one foot in it, a shot rang out from the bank, apparently killing him on the spot, for the king fell across the bow of the boat."
+However, the autopsy report indicates that no scars or wounds were found on the body of the dead king.
+Many years later, Countess Josephine von Wrbna-Kaunitz would show her afternoon tea guests a grey Loden coat with two bullet holes in the back, asserting it was the one Ludwig had been wearing.

 Funeral

-Ludwig's remains were dressed in the regalia of the Order of Saint Hubert, and lay in state in the royal chapel at the Munich Residence Palace.
+Ludwig's remains were dressed in the regalia of the Order of Saint Hubert, and lay in state in the royal chapel at the Munich Residenz.
 In his right hand, he held a posy of white jasmine picked for him by his cousin the Empress Elisabeth of Austria.
-After an elaborate funeral on 19 June 1886, Ludwig's remains were interred in the crypt of the Michaelskirche in Munich.
-His heart, however, does not lie with the rest of his body.
-Bavarian tradition called for the heart of the king to be placed in a silver urn and sent to the Chapel of Grace in Altötting, where it was placed beside those of his father and grandfather.

-Three years after his death, a small memorial chapel was built overlooking the site and a cross was erected in the lake.
-A remembrance ceremony is held there each year on 13 June.
+After an elaborate funeral on 19 June 1886 and a funeral procession through Munich, Ludwig's remains were interred in the crypt of St. Michael's Church, Munich.
+His heart does not lie with the rest of his body.
+Bavarian tradition called for the heart of the king to be placed in a silver urn and sent to Shrine of Our Lady of Altötting, where it was placed beside those of his father and grandfather.
+Three years after his death, a small memorial chapel was built overlooking the site of his death and a cross was erected in the lake.
+A remembrance ceremony is held in Altötting each year on 13 June.